Upcoming presentations given by Lilypad staff

 - If you would like us to talk to your organization about accessory dwelling units, please contact us.

-Upcoming presentations and classes given by Lilypad staff
+Upcoming classes taught by Lilypad staff

 - Increase Your Home Value with a Legal Rental Unit